perrochon/gb/ROADMAP.md

 * Refactor to use resources for strings
 * Review all warnings
 * Upgrading thread management, maybe start using a handler
+* Unit tests for allShipsList (i.e. after destruction of ship)

 ### Not Gating
 * Destroy ships?
 Pods should be destroyed after the end of mission 1